 Wolves usually hunt in packs averaging about five individuals, but up to 15 have been observed in Washington.
 They chase their prey across relatively open landscapes.
 Packs are highly territorial, with an average home range of 140 to 400 miles.

 State wildlife managers have found no evidence that wolves’ current predation levels have had a discernible effect on Washington’s elk, deer, or moose populations, most of which are growing or stable.
 WDFW monitors the status and trend of ungulate populations in Washington and provides regular updates.
+WDFW is also partnering with University of Washington grad students on the Washington Predator-Prey Project, a 5-year effort to investigate the effects of wolves and their competitors on ungulate populations in managed landscapes.
+This video explains the science behind the study.

 Some western states have found that high concentrations of wolves can hasten the decline of some herds, especially those impacted by other factors such as harsh weather, poor habitat, high hunter harvest, and other predators such as cougars and bears.